pacna/MyMusic/README.md

-# React Music Player
+# Web.LitMusic

-A web music player app
+Web.LitMusic is the front end for Lit Music

 ## Prerequisites